bio-phys/trimem/HowTo_TriLMP.md

 2. If ```switch_mode=='random'```, the program chooses randomly whether to run an MD simulation for ```traj_steps``` or to attempt to flip bonds in the mesh during a simulation step.

 TriMEM was designed to perform hybrid MC simulations.
 This means that after the MD run, it will decide whether to accept or reject the resulting configuration based on a Metropolis criterion.
 Instead, if you want to run a pure MD simulation, you need to make sure that the flag ```pure_MD=True``` is on during the initialization of the ```trilmp``` object.
 This way, the program will accept all configurations that result from the MD run.
 Additionally, make sure that ```thermal_velocities=False``` so that the program keeps track of the velocities at the end of the MD run instead of resetting them according to the Maxwell-Boltzmann distribution.

+**5. Opening the black box: A few notes on how the program works**

+- The program relies on TriMEM to compute the Helfrich hamiltonian for the membrane.
+This hamiltonian is used to compute the forces in the MD section of the run (see callback functions in source code).
+Surface repulsion (i.e., preventing the membrane from self-intersecting) is included as a ```pair_style python```, and passed to LAMMPS as a table.